-The 'wordle diagram opposite shows the type of facilities the students would like to have in Ilminster.
+The wordle diagram above shows the type of facilities the students would like to have in Ilminster.
 A few students said they would like CCTV on the Ilminster 'rec'.
 Many had ideas for a new leisure centre, a swimming pool and more sports facilities.
 Many had ideas for a new adventure park: "I would love an adventure park with big swings, a tree house with a tree-top trail, a slide down a hill and a zip wire."

-2.10.2 Access and movement
+2.10.2 Access and Movement

 Top for Neroche primary students list was more cycling facilities and buses.
 Suggestions included cycle renting facilities and cycle paths.
 For buses, suggestions included double decker buses "like London" and open top buses.
-Other suggestions were trains and taxis, Another suggestion was a bridge over A358.
-This later option was also suggested by Teachers also.
-Streets, Spaces and Landscape Many pupils want more leisure and adventure facilities including a trampoline and adventure park as well as "fun shops".
+Other suggestions were trains and taxis.
+Another suggestion was a bridge over the A358.
+This latter option was also suggested by teachers also.

+2.10.3 Streets, Spaces and Landscape

+Many pupils want more leisure and adventure facilities including a trampoline and adventure park as well as "fun shops".
 The need for more flowers, an orchard, trees and flowers to line the streets.
 Again, many desire a national trust site style facility.

-2.10.3 Housing, Location and Detail
+2.10.4 Housing, Location and Detail

 We asked students about what type of housing should we build.
-They suggested that there should be bigger gardens, swimming pools and tree-houses.
+They suggested that there should be bigger gardens, swimming pools and treehouses.
 Many pupils suggested houses should be better 'spaced out'.
 Other types of buildings mentioned were retirement homes.